Colonsay House Gardens

 The woodland garden is open daily throughout the year, but the formal gardens are open only on Wednesday and Saturday during the summer months.

 I loved visiting the gardens.
-A brief spring shower left sparkling drops of rain on the rhodedendron blossoms, and made the foliage shimmer with sparkling lights.
+A brief spring shower left sparkling drops of rain on the rhododendron blossoms and made the foliage shimmer with sparkling lights.
 This is a lush, magical place, and the backdrop of the historic manor house adds to the ambience.

 About Colonsay House Gardens

-Address: Colonsay House, Kiloran, Isle of Colonsay, Strathclyde, Scotland, PA61 7YU
+Address: Colonsay House, Kiloran, Isle of Colonsay, Argyll and Bute, Scotland, PA61 7YU

 Attraction Type: Garden